mesa123123/learning/Dev_Ops/ChefPolicy.md

 When a role is run against a node, the configuration details of that node are compared to the attributes of the role.

+_More than one role can be assigned to a node, think of them as what work would call `hats` rather than a full JD_

+### Role Attributes

 __TAGS:__
 #ChefPolicy #Chef